 The CRA program provides the city with an important economic development tool to stimulate growth and redevelopment in it industrial, commercial and residential bases.
 The abate program provides a direct incentive property tax exemption for improvements to real estate within the City.
 Improvements to residential property (not containing more than 2 residential units) valued exceeding \$2,500 are available to receive a 10-year, 100% property tax abatement for the increase in assessed value resulting from the improvement.
 Remodeling in excess of \$5,000 to residential multi-family, commercial & industrial properties are eligible to receive a 12-year 100% abatement from the increase in assessed value resulting from the improvement.
-Likewise, construction of new commercial or industrial improvements (excluding properties primarily used in retail sales) are eligible for a 100%, fifteen (15) year abatement of real property taxes arising from the increase in assessed value resulting from the improvement.
-All CRA property tax abatements are reported to the State of Ohio on an annual basis.
+Likewise, construction of new commercial or industrial improvements (excluding property taxes arising from the increase in assessed value resulting from the improvement to retail sales) are eligible for a 100%, fifteen (15) year abatement of real property taxes arising from the increase in assessed value resulting are reported to the State of Ohio on an annual basis.

-The amount of tax abated for tax year 2020/collection year 2021 is \$25,003 at December 31, 2021.
+The amount of tax abated for tax year 2022/collection year 2023 is \$25,003 at December 31, 2022.